 >> Another iconic Pennsylvania Railroad car design that was long lasting.
 It is another must have freight car for any pre-WW2 fleet.

 M-15 40-foot, double-sheathed box car – B&O

-Baltimore & Ohio settled on a standard house car in 1910.
-From then until 1924 all box cars were built to this design.
+Baltimore & Ohio settled on a standard design for automobile and box cars in 1910.
+From then until 1924 nearly all their box cars were built to this design.